grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### Tracking the contact moving towards them)

-Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine -- the opportunity to have even a brief glimpse of the surface world, and to look off at range instead of objects that are never much more than a meter from your face.
+Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine -- the opportunity to have even a brief glimpse of the surface world, and to look off at range instead of at objects that are never much more than a meter from your face.
 Captain Percy remembered believing this herself when she first started working on submarines as a teenager.
 And honestly, she would give her crew shifts on the periscope if she believed it would actually help keep them mentally steady.
-But the control room was already cramped, and more than that, she knew from the years of experience now that it did not do much for the clarity of one's mind.
-Sometimes it even made the claustrophobia of the sub worse.
+But the control room was already cramped, and more than that, she knew from the years of experience now that the periscope did not do much for the clarity of one's mind.
+Sometimes it made the claustrophobia of the sub worse.
 At periscope depth, the viewport end of the device could never be more than a meter or two above the surface.
 There was rarely anything to see other than a world entirely made up of an undifferentiated horizon of gray against darker gray.
 Except during the brief periods when they were within sight of land, it was almost always like that.
 This moment was no exception.

 On the surface, it was night.
 A waning moon above the cloud layer gave enough light to see the ocean swells.
 The waves were moderately significant, which was good -- the _Prospect_ would be harder to hear on sonar and nearly impossible to spot by eye.
-Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the gray field of the sky with a steady cadence.
+Through the scope, Percy watched the black swells rise and fall around her, pushing up and easing down the gray field of the sky with a steady cadence.
 It was a little dizzying, almost nauseating.
 Every so often the water would pass over the top of the periscope and she would have a few seconds of blackness as a relief.

 "Chips!"
 Percy gave her voice a little more emphasis because she did not remove her face from the periscope frame, "make sure you stay on that fucking sonar contact.
 Track the direction and range.
 Let me know if they get within something like visual range."

 "Aye, I'm-a trackin' their fuckin' course already.
 Fuckin surprise!
 They're fucking coming towards us.
 Still out ten miles or so."

-"Fuck."
-Whispered Percy into the steel column of the periscope in front of her face.
-The smell of black grease the lubricated the periscope shaft reached her nostrils.
+"Fuck," whispered Percy into the steel column of the periscope a few centimeters in front of her face.
+The smell of the black grease that lubricated the periscope shaft reached her nostrils.
 She swung the scope slowly back and forth across the bearing of the contact.

 Minutes passed in silence broken only by the faint hum of the electric motor pushing them slowly through the water, and Chips occasionally calling out ranges.
-The contact was quickly marching towards them.
+The contact was marching towards them.

 "Fuckers are moving fast and loud," called up Chips, "like they ain't afraid of no fuckin' shit."

 "That is how armed ships behave," said Hemi from the control seat.
 "Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."

-Deep within Captain Percy she pushed down a primitive urge to run.
+Captain Percy pushed down a primitive urge to run from deep within herself.
 A fresh young sub driver might crank as hard as she could on the throttle to get away from a threat.
 But evolution had moved submarines toward a different escape tactic: slink away silently.
 They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

 After a few more minutes of staring at an empty black sea -- seeing nothing and at the same time knowing they were out there -- Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.